odan/excel/README.md

 - Compatibility with LibreOffice / OpenOffice Calc.
 - In-memory operation by default.
 - Optional hard disk access, when memory limitations are reached.
+- Multiple sheets in a workbook.
 - Header columns with bold font.
 - Custom worksheet name.

 ## Limitations

+* Number of workbooks: Limited by available memory and system resources.
+* Sheets in a workbook: Limited by available memory (default is 1 sheet).
+* Maximal number of columns: 16,384 (specification limit)
+* Maximal number of rows: 1,048,576 (specification limit)
+* Font styles: 2 (normal for rows and **bold** for columns)

-The purpose of this package is to provide a very fast and memory efficient XLSX file generator.
-It's designed for very fast data output, but not for fancy worksheet styles.
+The purpose of this package is to provide a very fast and memory efficient Excel (XLSX) file generator.
+It is designed for very fast data output, but not for fancy worksheet styles.
-If you need more flexibility in terms of multiple sheets and colorful designs, you may use a different package, such as PhpSpreadsheet.
+If you need more layout and color options, you may better use a different package, such as PhpSpreadsheet.

 ## Installation